mplinuxgeek/rpi_cc2530-cc2591_hat/README.md

 - Jumper for selecting between the onboard regulator or Raspberry Pi's regulator
 - Power LED
 - RX and TX LEDs
-- DS18B20 footprint for onboard sensor and header for external sensors
+- DS18B20 footprint for onboard sensor and header for external sensors with pullup resistor
 - 2x I2C headers
 - 1x SPI header